alexarice/homepage-styx/src/agda/strict-group-theory/strict-group-theory.lagda.md

   gassoc x y z = assoc x y z
 ```

 when what we really want is for this to be a definitional equality, which would allow us to treat these as the same object.
-We say that we have /strict associativity/ exactly when this equation holds by definition.
+We say that we have _strict associativity_ exactly when this equation holds by definition.
 Luckily there is such a structure that has this property, namely function composition.
 Suppose we have functions `f g h : X → X`.
 Then we have
 <!--
 ```agda
 module hidden where